 Outcome objectives of mandate

 A collective group of ISSAT core members, who have in the past or who currently have interest in supporting the SST process in Zimbabwe, requested the assistance of ISSAT's expertise to advise and accompany the ZPSP process to develop the three-year plan and oversee the initial phase of its implementation.
-In particular support is requested in the following areas:
+In particular support was requested in the following areas:

 - SSR project and programme development & design